dyno-might/dyno-might.github.io/_posts/2021-11-22-death-penalty.md

 Beccaria's writing is clear, urgent, and seems to speak across time.
 He sort of resembles an earlier but more influential [Peter Singer](https://en.wikipedia.org/wiki/Animal_Liberation_(book)), another philosopher who was able to shape public opinion.

-Anyway, while this all sounds very idealistic, here's the very next passage of the book:
+Anyway, while this all sounds very idealistic, here's the very next passage:

 > The voice of a philosopher is too weak against the uproar and the shouting of those who are guided by blind habit.
 But what I say will find an echo in the hearts of the few wise men who are scattered across the face of the earth. [...]
 >